 You may be given ear drops after the surgical procedure.
 To apply them, gently take away the packing and put the drops in your ear.
 Replace the packing and do not put anything else in your ear.

 Try to prevent water from getting into your ear during recovery.
 Avoid swimming and put on a shower cap to keep water out when you bathe.
-Do not “pop” your ears or blow your nose.
+Don't “pop” your ears or blow your nose.
 If you feel like sneezing, do so with your mouth open so that force does not build up in your ears.

 Stay away from crowded places and people who may be sick.
 If you catch a cold after surgery, it could increase your chances of contracting an ear infection.